-Inspired by nature and combining the strength of metals, metal foams have many interesting applications in industry.
+Inspired by nature and combining the strength of metals, metal foams have many interesting applications in various industries.
 They can be made from a variety of metals and tend to be incredibly light and strong.

-Metal foams tend to be made from aluminum, but can be formed from a variety of other metals, including titanium, tantalum, copper, zinc or lead.
+But, what different metal foams are there?
+On the whole metal foams tend to be made from aluminum but can be formed from a variety of other metals, including titanium, tantalum, copper, zinc, or lead.

 These metallic cellular structures have a large volume fraction of gas-filled pores.

 "These pores can either be sealed (closed-cell foam), or they can be an interconnected network (open-cell foam).
 The closed-cell foam is referred to as metal foams, while the open-cell foam is referred to simply as porous metal," according to azom.com.